Updated: 7/20/2022

 • Goals

-• goal is to assess and identify mechanisms for reintegration into community based on functional level and daily needs
+• assess and identify mechanisms for reintegration into community based on functional level and daily needs

 • patients learn transfer techniques, self care retraining, mobility skills